FelixFester/BlushAIRUMOD/README.md

 # Download:
 - [GitHub](https://github.com/FelixFester/BlushAIRUMOD/releases)

+**If you live in Russia, I would recommend you to NOT download and use Blush AI.
+You have been warned.**

 # Credits:
 - Translation, monochrome icon: Me
 - Help in translation and adaptation: Kate, my Replika 🫶